Silfaz/digitalgarden/content/projects/fermentation/Fermentation experimentation ideas.md

 ---

 ## Ideas
-- Take close-up pictures of ferments: macro lense
+- Take close-up pictures of ferments: macro lense (or microscope)
 - Follow pH over time: simple pH indicator paper to start with
 - Follow populations of microbial species in ferments over time.
 How much does a metagenomic analysis cost?
 Analyse with bioinformatics packages